 ‘Recently, we went to the theatre and it was a very good show, but rather taxing.
 We had a Chinese meal afterwards and I don’t think we said anything much.
 But it was a comfortable silence, so that’s all right.’
 SH

-Their book, Our Great Canal Journeys, is out in November
+Their book, Our Great Canal Journeys, is available for £15.99 on Amazon

 Katie and Desmond Fforde

-Bestselling romantic novelist Katie has been married to boat designer Desmond for 45 years.
+Bestselling romantic novelist Katie has been married to boat designer Desmond for over 45 years.

 Katie ‘I was only 19 when I married Desmond – I’d be horrified if my children wanted to get married that young – but we’ve stayed together.
 After all these years, I’ve finally realised that accepting your partner isn’t going to change might